-Crown Fibre Holdings has completed the UFB partner selection process.
-It has contracted with four parties to deploy Ultra-Fast Broadband to 75% of New Zealanders.
+Crown Fibre Holdings has contracted with four parties to deploy Ultra-Fast Broadband to 75% of New Zealanders.
 Three Local Fibre Companies or LFCs have been created as a result and the fourth partnership has resulted in a newly formed company called Chorus Limited, which has separated from its former parent, Telecom New Zealand Limited.
 A list of CFH’s UFB partners and the candidate areas they’ve been contracted to build is shown below:

 - Northpower Limited (Northpower): 1.6% of UFB total coverage comprising Whangarei, the LFC Northpower Fibre has been created;